 The Office of Religious Life supports the Residential Education staff of the floor by providing resources for religiously themed programs, speakers and faculty members for floor events/discussions, and advocacy for the issues that matter most to the students.
 ORL also encourages floor collaboration with the many religious, spiritual and ethical organizations on and near campus.

-The Religion & Spiritual floor prides itself for being one of the few religiously themed special interest floors in the nation.
+The Religion & Spirituality floor prides itself for being one of the few religiously-themed special interest floors in the nation.